Keyboard shortcuts

 • demos/chat-client/ over explicit capos-rt StdIO plus chat endpoint client.

-• Chat stays out of native shell builtins and runs as a spawned command with stdio: client @stdio and chat: client @chat grants.
+• Chat stays out of native shell builtins and runs as a spawned command with omitted-badge stdio: client @stdio and chat: client @chat grants.

 • make run-chat smoke: shell-spawned client sends a line through the resident service, resident bot observes it and replies, foreground client prints the reply.